raydana/raydana_api_notes/README.md

 ## Explore Rest APIs

 The app defines CRUD APIs.

-You can view or test them using this link  <http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config>.
+You can view or test them using this link  <http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config>. notice : for createNode api you can use this JSON body for input {
+    "title": "sample title",
+    "note": "sample note"
+}
+for updateNode you can use this body for input
+{    "id" : "1"
+    "title": "sample title",
+    "note": "sample note"
+}
 ## ETL Job
 In this app, an xml file of users and notes is created alternately and every hour and saved in Drive;
 you can config xml directory path.